julzerinos/googlecloud-text-detect-appengine/README.md

  More specific assumptions may be found within the comments of the files, but in general - the script may be used in an empty project to build the application out of the box.

+All that is required is the empty project ID and a Client ID, which may be created after configuring the application consent form.

+Of course, due to the endless supply of fun and errors in the Google Cloud Platform, one should be prepared for unexplainable errors which in most cases may be solved by restarting the process in yet another empty project.

+If one chooses to set up the project manually, the script file may serve as a collection of instructions.

 ## Sources

 #### Cloud Build